 Mylon didn’t like where this line of questioning was headed.
-“Forgive me, but I must see to my mistress and then make arrangements for the funeral.
-If you will excuse me.”
+“Forgive me, but I must see to my mistress and then make arrangements for the funeral.”

 The constable closed the notebook.
 “Of course.
 Please wish Mistress Stevyns a speedy recovery and let her know we wish to hear her account once she is well.”

 Mylon gave a bow of his head and ascended the steps to the front door.
 He took ahold of the handle while gazing out at the scene before him: the diagonal facing stagecoach blocking all traffic; the euthanized horse with its shattered leg; the white shrouded body on the stretcher a few meters beyond the fallen horse.
-What was noticeably absent was the blood that would have covered the street with the impact; the rain had mercifully washed it all away.
+Noticeably absent was the blood from the impact; the rain had mercifully washed it away.